How Many Units of Botox Do I Need? A Guide to Dysport, Letybo & Jeuveau

 Factors That Influence How Many Units You’ll Need

-While the table above gives a starting point, here’s what really determines your unique dosage:
+While the ranges above give a starting point, here’s what really determines your unique dosage:

-• Muscle Strength: Stronger muscles (especially in the forehead or jaw) need more units.
+• Muscle Strength: Stronger muscles require more units

-• Some clients love Dysport for areas like the forehead where a smoother spread is helpful.
+• Dysport may be ideal for broader areas like the forehead

 How to Know Exactly How Many Units You’ll Need